 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Self-exams are important for your breast health.
-But they should never replace breast exams from your provider and screening tests like mammograms.
-You should still see your primary care provider and/or gynecologist regularly for breast cancer screenings.
+Self-exams should never replace breast exams from a provider and screening tests like mammograms.
+You should still see your primary care provider (if you have one) and/or gynecologist regularly for breast cancer screenings.

 Research shows that many people with breast cancer say that finding a lump at home was how they first knew something was different.
 Knowing what’s normal for your breasts allows you to alert a provider as soon as you notice changes.